Here is a look at the life of Narendra Modi, prime minister of India.

 December 11, 2019 - Parliament passes a controversial bill that will fast-track citizenship for religious minorities including Hindus, Sikhs, Buddhists, Jains, Parsis and Christians, from Afghanistan, Bangladesh and Pakistan.
 Opposition parties say the bill is unconstitutional as it bases citizenship on a person’s religion and would further marginalize India’s Muslim community.
 Modi expresses his support for the measure via Twitter, saying, “This Bill will alleviate the suffering of many who faced persecution for years.”

 December 19, 2019 - Deadly protests erupt in at least 15 cities against the citizenship law, despite bans on public gatherings in several areas.
 At least three people have died amid the violence, as thousands participated in demonstrations.

 December 22, 2019 - Modi delivers a speech railing against the protests.
 “You have seen how these people are pushing their own interests,” he says.
 “The statements given, the false videos, inciting, people sitting at a high level have committed the crime of spreading confusion and fire by putting it on social media.”

-September 3, 2020 - Modi’s Twitter account appeared to have been hacked, prompting an investigation by the social media company.
+September 3, 2020 - Modi’s Twitter account appears to have been hacked, prompting an investigation by the social media company.
 The account, which has 2.5 million followers, is one of a handful of verified accounts connected to the prime minister.
-The apparent hack comes more than a month after a massive hack that resulted in some of the most prominent accounts on the platform — including those tied to Barack Obama, Joe Biden and Elon Musk — being compromised.
+The apparent hack comes more than a month after a massive hack that resulted in some of the most prominent accounts on the platform — including those tied to Obama, Joe Biden and Elon Musk — being compromised.